 Multi-Tier Mezzanines:

-Piles are often required under multi-tier mezzanine floors due to the increased load-bearing requirements of these structures.
+Piles are often required under multi-tiered mezzanine floors due to the increased load-bearing requirements of these structures.
 As the number of tiers increases, so does the weight and stress exerted on the supporting foundation or slab.
 As a leading provider of multi-tier mezzanine system in the APAC region, Unistor understands the importance of reinforcing the foundation to ensure the stability and safety of multi-tier mezzanines.
 In such scenarios, screw piles are frequently the cleanest and fastest choice for reinforcement.
 Screw piles can be quickly installed with minimal disturbance to the surrounding soil, generating less noise and vibration compared to other piling methods.
 This efficient installation process minimizes downtime and allows businesses to resume normal operations as quickly as possible, making screw piles an ideal solution for reinforcing foundations under multi-tier mezzanines.

 Robot Arms And Jib Cranes: